 We’re here for a good time, not a long time.

-Over the Holiday’s, Shawn and I managed to sneak away for a three-day trip to Old Montreal with Porter Escapes.
+Over the Holiday’s, I managed to sneak away for a three-day trip to Old Montreal with Porter Escapes.

 Rather than writing about our adventures after the fact, I decided to write out my experiences as they happened in my phone’s Notes, like a travel-log with helpful takeaways.
 We crammed a lot into a little, so this post documents day one of three!
 (PS: Shawn took all photos below other than the 2-3 obvious iPhone photos).